mohammadimathstar/m5_forecasting/Development/README.md

-## 🚀 Running the Pipeline (with make)
+## 🚀 Running the Pipeline

-Follow these steps to run the M5 forecasting pipeline locally:
+Follow these steps to run the M5 forecasting pipeline:

 #### 1. Activate the virtual environment